ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/foundation/Open Market Foundation.md

-The [[Open Market Fondation]] is a non-profit organisation.
+The [[Open Market Foundation]] is a non-profit organisation.

 The Fondation operates will full transparency and on a Meritocracy basis.

-Leaders of the [[Open Market Fondation]] are meritorious Open Source figures.
+Leaders of the [[Open Market Foundation]] are meritorious Open Source figures.

 [[Open Market Exchange]]s support the Fondation operations with paid memberships.